FraFabbri/frafabbri.github.io/_pages/about.md

 Last News
 ======
+* **Jan 2022** New paper accepted *Rewiring What-to-Watch-Next Recommendations to Reduce Radicalization Pathways* at theWebConf 2022!
 * **Nov 2021** New paper *Exposure Inequality in People Recommender Systems: The Long-Term Effects* accepted at ICWSM 2022!
 * **Aug 2021** Excited to join Huawei Ireland Research Center for an internship in Federated Recommender Systems!
 * **Apr 2021** *Comparing equity and effectiveness of different algorithms in an application for the room rental market* accepted at *AIES 2021* (27.7% acceptance rate)